 DOCUMENT KEY POINTS MASTERPLAN OPPORTUNITIES ASPECT GROUP City of Ryde Riparian Protection and Rehabilitation Management Plan 2013 The document provides a suite of restoration strategies and treatments for the creeks within the Council area of Ryde.
 Field of Mars Reserve falls within the middle of Buffalo Creek's catchment and provides bush to buffer the creek from the impacts of the Field of Mars Cemetery.
 Strangers Creek joins Buffalo Creek just upstream from Buffalo Creek's tidal limit, and drains the other side of the cemetery.
 Buffalo Creek has significant noxious weed infestations through much of the riparian zone.
-Works proposed by this report for Buffalo Creek has significant noxious weed infestations through much of the riparian zone.
-Works proposed by this report for Buffalo Creek has significant noxious weeds and vines, and undertake stability planting using Coastal Sandstone Gallery Rainforest species; BC8 (upstream of the boardwalk loop) - control noxious and woody weeds and vines, and undertake stability planting using Sydney Turpentine Ironbark Forest or Coastal Sandstone Gallery Rainforest species as appropriate, undertake bush regeneration weed control, and stabilisation of creek banks as required; BC9-11 (from south of the boardwalk loop to Strangers Creek) - control noxious and woody weeds and vines, and undertake stability planting using Sydney Turpentine Ironbark Forest or Coastal Sandstone Gallery Rainforest species as appropriate, undertake bush regeneration weed control, control, control groundcover weeds, infill plant for diversity and install interpretive signage along the boardwalk; Works proposed for Strangers Creek include: STR1 (southeast of Cressy Rd to south of Kellaway St entry 10) - control noxious and woody weeds and vines, undertake bush regeneration weed control, and undertake infill planting using Sydney Turpentine Ironbark Forest, Coastal Shale Sandstone Forest or Coastal Sandstone Gallery Rainforest species as appropriate; STR2 (from south end of STR1 to Buffalo Creek) - control noxious and woody weeds and vines, undertake Identify required works on the Masterplan.
+Works proposed by this report for Buffalo Creek include: • BC6 and BC7 (south of Pidding Rd / Cressy Rd) - control noxious and woody weeds and vines, and undertake stability planting using Coastal Sandstone Gallery Rainforest species; • BC8 (upstream of the boardwalk loop) - control noxious and woody weeds and vines, and undertake stability planting using Sydney Turpentine Ironbark Forest or Coastal Sandstone Gallery Rainforest species as appropriate, undertake bush regeneration weed control, and stabilisation of creek banks as required; • BC9-11 (from south of the boardwalk loop to Strangers Creek) - control noxious and woody weeds and vines, and undertake stability planting using Sydney Turpentine Ironbark Forest or Coastal Sandstone Gallery Rainforest species as appropriate, undertake bush regeneration weed control, control groundcover weeds, infill plant for diversity and install interpretive signage along the boardwalk; Works proposed for Strangers Creek include: • STR1 (southeast of Cressy Rd to south of Kellaway St entry 10) - control noxious and woody weeds and vines, undertake bush regeneration weed control, and undertake infill planting using Sydney Turpentine Ironbark Forest, Coastal Shale Sandstone Forest or Coastal Sandstone Gallery Rainforest species as appropriate; • STR2 (from south end of STR1 to Buffalo Creek) - control noxious and woody weeds and vines, undertake stability planting using Coastal Enriched Sandstone Sheltered Forest species, undertake bush regeneration weed control, clear vegetation Identify required works on the Masterplan.
 Environment Ryde WaterInfo - Maps and Information This interactive online facility provides information such as the location of existing WSUD devices: a gross pollutant trap (GPT) and bioretention basin at the head of Strangers Creek between entries 8 and 9; a GPT and bioretention basin off Higginbotham Rd (to the west of entry 5); a bioretention basin near entry 14 to treat stormwater prior to entering Buffalo Creek.
 Also that Strangers and Buffalo Creeks are non perennial stream types.
 Noted Environment Water Quality Monitoring Report 2018/2019 Water quality testing undertaken in 2018/2019 in the Buffalo Creek catchment occurs at 2 sites near Burrows Park (upstream of Buffalo Creek) and at a third site off Higginbotham Rd south of the Reserve recorded a rapid riparian assessment score of Good (up from Fair in 2017/2018).
 Recommendations of the Report include continue GPT maintenance and rubbish removal.
-Noted Noted Environment Stormwater Drainage Upgrade, Mars Lane, Gladesville 2020 Includes the provision of a low mound plus improvements to an existing rock lined channel flowing into the Reserve from Mars Lane to a energy dissipation / sediment basin (rock lined and planted with native grass species).
-Environment
+Noted Environment Stormwater Drainage Upgrade, Mars Lane, Gladesville 2020 Includes the provision of a low mound plus improvements to an existing rock lined channel flowing into the Reserve from Mars Lane to a energy dissipation / sediment basin (rock lined and planted with native grass species).
+Noted Environment